Whether you’re splashing about town or trekking through a monsoon, these are the best rain jackets of 2021.

 Hey, ounce-weenies: Rab has you covered.
 The Phantom Pull-On ($200) is Rab’s latest uber-packable shell for fast-and-light pursuits.
 The quarter-zip Phantom Pull-On weighs a scant 90 g — that’s just a shade over 3 ounces.

-Semi-stretchy (and semi see-through), the Phantom uses a 2.5-layer Pertex Shield fabric that resists tearing and held up to its fair share of branches and boulder scrapes in our tests.
+Semi-stretchy (and semi-see-through), the Phantom uses a 2.5-layer Pertex Shield fabric that resists tearing and held up to its fair share of branches and boulder scrapes in our tests.
 It packs into its own removable (snap-on) stuff sack down to 4.5 x 2 inches.

-Cons: Quarter-zip, not for continuous hard rain
+- Not for continuous hard rain

-Throw in the fact that you can rejuvenate the DWR treatment after it’s completed its life and utilize Patagonia’s Worn Wear program to fix normal wear and tear, and you’ve got a waterproof layer with a smaller carbon footprint than many of its peers.
+Throw in the fact you can rejuvenate the DWR treatment after it’s completed its life and utilize Patagonia’s Worn Wear program to fix normal wear and tear, and you’ve got a waterproof layer with a smaller carbon footprint than many of its peers.
 And when you consider it’s under $150, you’ve got a budget- and resource-friendly rainwear option.

 Rain Jackets: Best of the Rest